 Dogs need shampoos and conditioners that are neutral acid (7.0) or slightly alkaline (7.5).
 This agrees with their skin’s normal pH and promotes skin health.

 Dogs with skin problems

 Medicated shampoos for skin disease are specially formulated to treat the condition yet maintain the natural function of the skin.
-Generally these shampoos are only available from a veterinarian.
+Generally, these shampoos are only available from a veterinarian.
 Often they contain medications or chemicals that some owners prefer not to use on their dogs.
 Fortunately, there are natural alternatives with essential oils available that can achieve the same results.
-These alternatives often maintain skin and coat quality better than the commercial veterinary products.
+These alternatives often maintain skin and coat quality better than commercial veterinary products.